 Not only for study expenses but also you will also need money to survive and pay for your everyday expenses.
 Scholarships may not be enough to cover for your bills, you need to get a job, which can be done while studying.

-Working while studying in Norway can be the best way to help financially to study in Norway for free for international students.
+Working while studying in Norway can be the best way to help financially for international students.
 The country allows international students to work for at most 20 hours per week during academic terms.
 If you receive a student visa, you are automatically also granted permission to work part-time.

 9. Try to decrease your daily expenses